A successful, well-established brand is immediately recognizable, loved and cherished by its customers - sometimes even the whole world.

 These are the key benefits of brand awareness:

-On a final note, let's discuss the importance of brand experiences and how to make them better.
+Finally, let's discuss the importance of brand experiences and how to improve them.

 Darren Coleman of Branding Strategy Insider argues that it is vital to think of the context of your brand and the experiences associated with it.